 3. With Faces or Human Features

-Adding facial features or human characteristics brings personal identity and deeper emotional meaning to the symbols.
+Adding facial features brings personal identity and deeper emotional meaning to the symbols.
 These designs often represent specific relationships, personal attributes, or spiritual beliefs.
+This moon tattoo concept emphasizes inner light and shared journeys.

 4. Stylized Variations